 I recently came across a wonderful list of short hadiths to memorize taken exclusively from the collections of Bukhari and Muslim.
 While I was reading through them, I felt they should be translated because the specific list is full of so much wisdom and for the most part self-explanatory.
 I decided to keep the Arabic available as well for those who wish to memorize them.

-In addition, I am also gradually working on briefly explaining each hadith using mainly the Dorar hadith encyclopedia.
-The explanations are not fully completed yet but I am working slowly to explain each hadith.
+In addition, I am also providing a brief explanation of each hadith using mainly the Dorar hadith encyclopedia.

 I hope you benefit from the words of the Prophet ﷺ below as much as I did!